Five reasons mandala colouring is good for your health

 It might seem odd, but an increasing amount of research indicates that mandala colouring may be just what you need… and here’s why.

 There seems to be something about the act of colouring-in that soothes our brains and helps calm our thoughts.
 From choosing your colours through to seeing the intricate patterns of mandala art come to life, every step helps you slow down and concentrate on something other than your problems.

 2. Mandala colouring is a distraction from stress and negative habits

-According to a recent article by Dr. Nikki Martinez, adult coloring books can help with a number of emotional and mental health issues including anxiety, stress, obsessive-compulsive disorders and much more.
+According to a recent article by Dr. Nikki Martinez, adult colouring books can help with a number of emotional and mental health issues including anxiety, stress, obsessive-compulsive disorders and much more.

-"The time and focus that adult coloring takes helps the individual remove the focus from the negative issues and habits, and focus them in a safe and productive way,” says Dr Martinez.
+"The time and focus that adult colouring takes helps the individual remove the focus from the negative issues and habits, and focus them in a safe and productive way,” says Dr Martinez.

 3. Mandala colouring provides a link to childhood and simpler times

 Remember when an afternoon could stretch on for what seemed like days as you sat and coloured-in?
 By taking our colouring pencils up again, we can tap into the feelings we experienced during those times, which can bring a sense of peace and safety as we navigate our way through an often confusing and troubling world.

 4. Mandala colouring engages both sides of our brain